 - Puppy Information

 Catahoula is the result of Native Americans and originated in North Central Louisiana in the geographic area around the Catahoula Lake from which it got its name.
-One theory as to the origins of the breed states that the Catahoula is brought to Louisiana by Hernando de Soto in the 16th century.
+One theory about the origins of the breed states that the Catahoula is brought to Louisiana by Hernando de Soto in the 16th century.

 The word Catahoula is of Choctaw Indian origin word meaning “sacred lake.”
-The name Catahoula derives from the realm in North Central Louisiana close to Catahoula Lake, wherever the breed originated.
+Catahoula derives from the realm in North Central Louisiana close to Catahoula Lake, wherever the breed originated.
 The Catahoula Leopard dog could be a descendant of the Native American dogs that the primary settlers to northern Louisiana encountered in this space.

-The first settlers to it space of Louisiana found the woods choked with wild hogs and these Indian dogs that were autochthonic to the realm. if truth be told there have been such a lot of wild hogs within the woods that they were thought of to be a nuisance and of very little worth.
+The first settlers to it space of Louisiana found the woods choked with wild hogs and these Indian dogs that were autochthonic to the realm.
+If truth be told, there have been such a lot of wild hogs within the woods that they were thought of to be a nuisance and of very little worth.

 Different names or Types

 UKC = United Kennel Club – Catahoula Leopard Dog

 AKC = American Kennel Club – herding dog

 The organizations that have recently recognized the Catahoula Leopards are as an official designer breed dog.

 American Kennel Club – AKC